LTA to procure about 400 Electric Buses

-The tender, titled Procurement of single deck electric buses (Reference no.: PT601), was published on 27 March 2023.
+The procurement tender, titled Procurement of single deck electric buses (Reference no.: PT601), was published on 27 March 2023.
 The LTA lists a full-low-floor layout with three doors and two wheelchair bays as necessary features for buses being provided under this tender.

 Background on Electric Buses in Singapore: Electric Buses in Singapore | Land Transport Guru